zxzchocolate/wifi-messenger/README.md

 ## Security Note 🔒

 This application is designed for local network use only.
 It doesn't include authentication or encryption, making it perfect for trusted local environments like home or office networks.
+Admin Access: admin123

 ## Customization 🎨